microsoft/sahay-app-toolkit/README.md

   <img src="/Screenshots/Polar_Question_Component.png" width="250" />
 </p>

-*A sample application for enabling users with English speaking skills using the Sahyak app framework*
+*A sample application for enabling users with English speaking skills using the Sahay app framework*

 ### Libraries Used